shoutem/shoutem.github.io/_posts/1-2-17-Video.md

 # Video

-Video component is a component that can be used to render all types of Video items.
+`Video` component can be used to render all types of Video items.
 It renders a Video based on the source type.
-If source is an url to a web player the video is displayed in a WebView, if not, then a Video HTML element is displayed in the WebView.
+If source is an url to a web player the video is displayed in a `WebView`, if not, then a `Video` `HTML` element is displayed in the `WebView`.

 ## Video
 ![alt text]({{ site.baseurl }}/img/ui-toolkit/video/video_player@2x.png "Video"){:.docs-component-image}